At a Glance - How to Solve a Math Problem

-Lia has 15 books but only likes two thirds of them.
-If she picks two books at random to take on a plane ride, what is the probability that she will like both of the books she picks?
+Lia has 15 books but only likes two-thirds of them.
+If she picks two books at random to take on a plane ride, what's the probability that she will like both of the books she picks?
 Note to Lia: have a yard sale when you go back home.

 1. Figure out what the problem is asking.

 This problem is asking about "picking" or "choosing" books.
 Since nothing is said about order, the problem is asking about combinations rather than permutations.
-We're also being asked about probability, so we need to find a probability.
+We're also trying to find a probability.